Troian Bellisario Says Preparing For Meghan Markle And Prince Harry’s Wedding Caused Anxiety

 Luckily, the actress did eventually get it right with a little encouragement from her stylist, Annabelle Harron.
 Bellisario wore a blush-colored dress designed by Sophia Webster with a matching lace headpiece.

 Later in the same interview, Bellisario discussed her recent projects, including Where’d You Go, Bernadette.
-In the movie, she played Becky — a scientist in Antarctica — and got the opportunity to act across from one of her heroes, Cate Blanchett as Bernadette.
+In the movie, she played Becky — a scientist in Antarctica — and got the opportunity to act opposite one of her heroes, Cate Blanchett as Bernadette.

 When asked about the experience, she described working with Blanchett as a total dream.
 She said she had looked up to the older actress since she was a child, and felt incredibly nervous being in the same room with her.
 Eventually, her nerves faded away thanks to her professionalism and Blanchett’s warm and curious approach.